Explained at last?

 about the Macaque warning calls.
 And I haven't seen any papers about

 teeth-on-edge written elsewhere.
 Perhaps scraping our fingernails on

 blackboards isn't making fellow primates stop and look for danger.

 Perhaps it's worse than that, since if the sound is a form of pseudo-pain,

 then it's forcibly informing all the reptillian brains of all the nearby

-stop biting that rock!
+organisms to stop biting that rock!
 NOW!!

 If I'm right, then the type of audio waveforms which trigger our